pi-star-2025/pi_star/Biology + Chemistry/human_body/soul_mate.md

 When quantum time which is alive/social is un-seasonal and gets stuck in the body/mind this is associated with OCD/low serotonin.

-If time has become un-seaonal in a way that is causing joy, and if this soul is not you, then it could be a deamon, a doctor (benevolent force), or potentially a soul-mate.
+If time has become unseasonal in a way that is causing joy, and if this soul is not you, then it could be a daemon, a doctor (benevolent force), or potentially a soul-mate.

 This time would exist as half-reconciled magnetic shine, which partially can exist in the body, often right inside the ears or in the heart, or peaking out of the imagination.